bjornicus/kilntrol/README.md

 ```
 python3 src/upload_logs.py
 ```
+Visit the URL and complete the app authorization, then paste the code it gives back into the `Enter the authorization code:` prompt.

-TODO: figure out how to set up a device flow for authorization, in the meantime one can run upload_logs on a computer with a browser and then copy the token.json file to the pi.
-Also TODO: how to set up a google sheet for users other than me?
+TODO: how to set up a google sheet for users other than me?

 you can watch the current state of the kiln with:
 ```